Composite (New York City Subway car): Interior

 As originally delivered, the cars came only with two doors on each side of the car, located at the end vestibules.
 The original seating configuration was what was known as "Manhattan Style", a name given because the seating arrangement originated on the cars that ran on the Manhattan elevated lines during the 19th century.
 "Manhattan Style" seating featured eight transverse seats in the center of the car facing each other, and longitudinal benches down the sides of the remainder of the car.
 No seating was provided in end vestibules as they were primarily for entrance and exit, and to accommodate standees.
 Each end vestibule was accessible at all times except for the ones at the very front and very rear of a train, which were closed off by sliding vestibule doors to block entry.
 Because of this layout, crowd conditions were a true New York spectacle.
 IRT ridership and crowding conditions exceeded the expectations of the IRT's engineers.
 Exit was difficult, with riders needing to access the car's extremities for a pathway out of the car via the vestibule.
 Entering riders had to wait while exiting riders alighted from the train before they could begin a long boarding process.
 Consequently, the most prudent course of action was determined to be adding center doors to each Composite car.
-This modification took place from 1909–1912.
+This modification took place from 1909 to 1912.
 Adding a center door to the car body, however, directly conflicted with the Manhattan style seating, so the center transverse seats had to be removed for these modifications.
 The car body had also not been designed with the strength necessary to support a center door, so when this modification was made, it was necessary to add fishbelly girders underneath the center doors to provide added strength for the car's frame.